jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **deviceListChanged** - event notifications about device list changes.
+* **deviceListChanged** - provides event notifications about device list changes.

 The listener will receive an object with the following structure:
 ```javascript
 {
     devices: Object // the new list of available devices.